-Co-Clustering has become a very useful tool for high dimensional data.
-This method essentially considers simultaneous clustering of rows and columns and then organizes the data into blocks.
-As in clustering, in traditional co-clustering data is assumed to come in the form of an $n\times p$ matrix $\bfx$ with columns represented by $\bfx_i$.
-Each individual element of $\bfx_i$ will be denoted by $x_{ij}$ so that $x_{ij}$ is the observation in row $i$ and column $j$.
+Co-Clustering is a very useful tool for analyzing high-dimensional data.
+This method considers simultaneous partitions of rows and columns, which are then used to organize the data into homogenous blocks.
+For traditional co-clustering, as in clustering, data are assumed to come in the form of an $n\times p$ matrix $\bfx$ with rows represented by $\bfx_i'$.
+Each individual element of $\bfx_i$ is denoted by $x_{ij}$, so that $x_{ij}$ is the observation in row $i$ and column $j$.